2018 Massachusetts elections: United States Senate

-thumb

-Incumbent Democratic Senator Elizabeth Warren ran for re-election to a second term.
-Her opponents were Republican State Representative Geoff Diehl and independent Shiva Ayyadurai.
+Incumbent Democratic senator Elizabeth Warren ran for re-election to a second term.
+Her opponents were Republican state representative Geoff Diehl and independent Shiva Ayyadurai.
 Warren was re-elected in the general election.

 United States House of Representatives

 All of Massachusetts' nine seats in the United States House of Representatives were up for election in 2018.

 All nine seats were won by Democratic Party candidates.
 Seven seats were won by candidates seeking re-election.
 The 3rd District seat was won by Lori Trahan, after incumbent Niki Tsongas did not seek re-election.
 The 7th District seat was won by Ayanna Pressley, who defeated incumbent Mike Capuano in the primary election, and then ran unopposed in the general election.

 Massachusetts Senate

 All 40 seats in the Massachusetts Senate were up for election in 2018.

 In the general election, the Democratic Party captured 33 seats, while the Republican Party captured six seats.
 The Republicans had previously held seven seats.
 The seat gained by the Democrats was in the Norfolk, Bristol and Middlesex district, where challenger Becca Rausch defeated incumbent Richard J. Ross by a two percent margin.